Skip to content

 • Birding Bugungu Wildlife reserve and Butiaba escarpment

-A birding trip to Murchison Falls NP often include a full-day outing to explore Bugungu Wildlife Reserve set along the floor of rift valley on the edges of Lake Albert.
-The reserve which extends onto the rift valley escarpment edges protect a range of habitats characterized by Open Bush, Dry-scrub, Savanna woodland, Acacia wooded riverine, and grassland communities of vegetation.
+A birding tour to Murchison Falls NP often include a full-day outing to explore Bugungu Wildlife Reserve set along the floor of rift valley on the edges of Lake Albert.
+The reserve which extends onto the rift valley escarpment edges protect a range of habitats characterized by open bush, dry-scrub, savanna woodland, acacia wooded riverine, and grassland communities of vegetation.

-Key bird highlights while birding here include; Black-billed and Spot-flanked Barbet, African Grey Hornbill, Woodland Kingfisher, Long-crested Eagle, Lesser-blue Eared Starling, Chestnut-crowned Sparrow Weaver, Namaqua Dove, Cut-throat Finch, Foxy Cisticola among others.
+Key bird highlights include; Black-billed and Spot-flanked Barbet, African Grey Hornbill, Woodland Kingfisher, Long-crested Eagle, Lesser-blue Eared Starling, Chestnut-crowned Sparrow Weaver, Namaqua Dove, Cut-throat Finch, Foxy Cisticola among others.
 The powerlines are frequented by Dark Chanting-goshawk, Brown and Black-chested Snake eagles.

 The dry-bush on the escarpment is a reliable place to look out for Cinnamon-breasted Bunting, Cabani’s Bunting, Qualifinch, Bar-breasted Fire, Brown Twinspot, Red-winged and Green-winged Pytilia.